ralexmatthews/search-filterer/readme.md

 # search-filterer

-A fuzzy search library using a slightly tweaked Damerau–Levenshtein distance algorithm
+A fuzzy search library using a slightly tweaked Damerau–Levenshtein distance algorithm.
+To see it in action before downloading, feel free to visit the [example page](https://amatthews4851.github.io/search-filterer/)

 ## Installation